emydus/testo/README.md

 # MWayComms dataset

 To use this repository, clone it and run the files / analysis of interest.
+Additional documentation in *"docs"* folder.

 ## File organisation